ray-project/ray/doc/source/rllib/connector-v2.rst

 ----------------------
 One module-to-env pipeline is located on each :py:class:`~ray.rllib.env.env_runner.EnvRunner` (see preceding figure) and is responsible for connecting the
 EnvRunner's :py:class:`~ray.rllib.core.rl_module.rl_module.RLModule` with the `gymnasium.Env`.
-When calling the module-to-env pipeline, a translation from a model output dict - possibly containing action logits or distribution parameters - to actual env-readable actions takes place.
-Note that a model-to-env connector also has access to the same list of ongoing :ref:`Episode objects <single-agent-episode-docs>` that the env-to-module connector already saw, however, there is usually no need to access them (or write to them) in this pipeline.
+When calling the module-to-env pipeline, a translation takes place from a model output dict - possibly containing action logits or distribution parameters - to actual env-readable actions.
+Note that a model-to-env connector has access to the same list of ongoing :ref:`Episode objects <single-agent-episode-docs>` that the env-to-module connector already saw, however, there is usually no need to access them (or write to them) in this pipeline.

 The output of the module-to-env pipeline is directly sent to the RL environment (`gymnasium.Env`) for its next `step()` call.